Mad-ness/howto-pages/FreeBSD-11-FreeIPA-Client.md

     OPTIONS_DEFAULT=    SMB
     COMMENT=	System Security Services Daemon with SMB enabled option

-Here we also make a new package name sssd-smb4 so it will not conflict with original port and add an option as default SMB.
+Here we also make a new package called sssd-smb4 so it will not conflict with its original port.
+We need to have samba package enabled because it gives ipa module for sssd, however samba will not be configured at all.

-In both cases sudo-sssd and sssd-smb4 you must youself sync new packages with its masters when the ports tree is refreshed.
+In both cases sudo-sssd and sssd-smb4 you must on youself synchronize the new packages with its masters when the ports tree is refreshed.

 ### Configure packages options